microsoft/SynapseML/docs/gpu-setup.md

 which is different from the "Stopped" state.
 So make sure it is *Deallocated* to avoid billing.
-In the Azure Portal, clicking the "Stop" button will put the VM into a "Stopped (Deallocated)" state and clicking the "Start" button brings it VM.
+In the Azure Portal, clicking the "Stop" button will put the VM into a "Stopped (Deallocated)" state and clicking the "Start" button brings it back up.
 See "[Properly Shutdown Azure VM to Save Money](https://buildazure.com/2017/03/16/properly-shutdown-azure-vm-to-save-money/)" for futher details.